Parth-Agg127/Parth-Agg127/README.md

 <h2>👨‍💻 About Me</h2>

 I am Parth Aggarwal, a passionate Software Engineer in the making 🚀.
 Currently pursuing **IT at DTU**, I’m exploring **DSA, Data Science, and Web Development**.
-⚡ Fun fact: I love case competitions and have won at IIT Roorkee & IIT Madras!
+⚡ Fun fact: I enjoy meeting new people and trying out different things in life.
-💬 Ask me anything related to **C++, DSA, ML, or Web Dev** — I’d be happy to help.
+💬 Ask me anything — I’d be happy to help.

 ---